 York: Berwick, Kennebunk, Kennebunkport, Kittery, Old Orchard Beach, Saco, Wells, York

 Where to look: Planted hemlock, fir and spruce.
 Planted and natural hemlock in areas affected by hemlock woolly adelgid or near detections of elongate hemlock scale.

 Field Characteristics (See Photos Below): Yellow spots on foliage apparent on the upper surfaces of the needles.
 Foliage of more heavily infested trees will have a dirty appearance from a distance.
 Crowns may be thin.
 Female scales are covered by a parallel-sided, yellowish-brown waxy coating.
 Males, by a white, elongate coating.
 Crawlers and adult males are tiny, yellow, translucent and soft bodied.
 Crawlers are present during the warmer months of the year.
 Presence of crawlers and winged males can be determined by jarring infested foliage over a piece of petroleum jelly coated dark paper.

-NOTE: In 2009, 2010, 2011, and 2016 detections of elongate hemlock scale have been reported during the last week of August.
+NOTE: Detections of elongate hemlock scale have often been reported during the last week of August.
 The insect may be more noticeable at that time due to the length of time it has been feeding over the course of the growing season.
 It appears to be a good time of year to check your trees for this pest.

 Waxy Buildup Apparent from a Distance in Late Summer/Early Fall (pictured below on fir)